JuanPabloSGU/phishnet/README.md

 (Linux)
 docker run --rm -p8000:8000 -p8001:8001 -p8002:8002 -v ${PWD}/model-repository:/models nvcr.io/nvidia/tritonserver:24.01-py3 tritonserver --model-repository=/models

+**Note: use --log-verbose=1 for more information from the server (if you want information when a request is made)

 The terminal should show that testModel has the READY status